 The upper arm muscles are responsible for extending and flexing the elbow joint.
 They consist of two distinct muscle groups.

 The biceps are located on top of your upper arm and has two heads, the long and the short one.
-Hence, the name bicep, bi referring to two.
+Hence, the name bicep.
+Bi referring to two.

 The biceps are also responsible for rotating the forearm along its axis, this is called supination.

-The triceps (triceps brachii) are the antagonists of the biceps.
+(triceps brachii) are the antagonists of the biceps.
 They are responsible for extending the elbow joint.
 The run on the opposite side of your upper arm to the biceps.
 The name triceps brachii means “three-headed muscle of the arm” in Latin and refers to the three head the muscle has.
 Hence, the name tricep.

 The three heads of the triceps are called the long head, the lateral head and the medial head.